CISO | Top Roles and Responsibilities

 Help Train Employees and Implement Policies

 Threat-reduction strategies are only effective if they’re put into consistent use.
-In order for this to happen, a CISO needs the entire team on board.
+In order for this to happen, a CISO needs the entire team onboard.
 This means all employees will need to help implement policies that will reduce threats and improve security.
 It could mean properly password-protecting their work laptops if they remove them from the office, or knowing what patient information is protected under medical privacy laws.
 A CISO will be tasked with helping all employees clearly understand why certain policies are in place, as well as helping to train them in information security and to use any new software or devices that are necessary to ensure security and legal compliance.

 How Does an Information Security Program Support a CISO with Their Role & Responsibilities?

-An information security program involves layers of procedures and policies that are put into place to protect an organization from various security threats.
+An information security program involves layers of procedures and policies that are put in place to protect an organization from various security threats.
 Rather than playing catch up after a data disaster has already occurred, security programs are designed to mitigate threats before they become real problems.

 A CISO can’t design and implement an information security program alone.
-Rather, they need their entire team to work together – from the members of the CISO’s security group and the business leadership who design and approve procedures and policies to employees who work to adhere to them for the benefit and well-being of the organization.
+Rather, they need their entire team to work together – from the members of the CISO’s security group and the business leaders who design and approve procedures and policies to employees who work to adhere to them for the benefit and well-being of the organization.

 Building a comprehensive information security program from scratch can be complex.
 That’s why CIOSHARE strives to help businesses build security programs that work.
 Contact us today in order to get started.